githubdoe/skysolve/README.md

 - Sets up samba and caja filesharing so you can share any folder by right clicking

 8. After the script finishes type sudo reboot to complete the setup.
-9. Using the application.
+## Testing the install
 When the RPI reboots it should be running the skysolve application.
-To test it
+### Testing skysolve
+	On any PC or tablet on the same network as the RPI start up an internet browser and enter the address of the RPI followed by :5000. for example 192.168.1.170:5000 for an RPI at IP address of 192.168.1.170.
+### Testing SkySafari connection
-   1. On you device running Skysafari start skysafari and setup the Telescope control to use the IP address of the RPI and to use port 5005.
+    * On your device running Skysafari start SkySafari and setup the Telescope control to use the IP address of the RPI and to use port 5005.
-   2. Try to connect to the Telescope.
+    * Try to connect to the Telescope.
 If it connects then the RPI is running and will give a default position set by the setup.

 10. Setup the PI camera and plate solving parameters.
     1. On a pc or tablet on the same network as the pi using a network browser like Chrome connect to <RPI IP>:5000  where <RPI IP> is the ip address of the Raspberry pi.
     This should bring up the skysolve web page.
 Click on the help button on that page for info how to setup the camera and solve parameters.

+## Usage